dashjoin/platform/dashjoin-docs/docs/developer-reference.md

 * graph: specifies whether the query is a graph query
 * expression: allows configuring the widget data via JSONata which must evaluate to an array of objects.
 Note that the table is able to display links, images, and lists thereof.
 Please refer to the display widget for information on how the JSON data must be structured.
 If omitted, the widget uses $query(database, query, arguments)
 * columns: if no query or expression is specified, this array allows specifying the columns to be projected.
 Note that this option is only available in Dashjoin Studio
+* hideColumns: if no query or expression is specified, this array allows specifying the columns to be hidden.
+Note that this option is only available in Dashjoin Studio
 * perPage: default number of rows to display
 * deleteConfirmation: optional confirmation message before bulk deleting records (this option is only available in Dashjoin Studio - edits on database tables can be undone within five seconds)
 * mode: defines how the table is displayed. 'desktop' shows the normal wide table with all columns (this is the default). 'mobile' shows a narrow list view with up to three column values and an icon. 'auto' uses the other two modes depending on the user's device